-We recently had a chat with children’s book illustrator and instructor Joy Chu about her taste in children’s literature and for some advice on entering the field.
-Joy is teaching our first online children’s book illustration course in Winter 2013 (the class opens for enrollment in October)!
-Here’s what she has to say about working as an illustrator:
+We recently had a chat with art director, graphic designer, and UC San Diego Extension instructor Joy Chu about her taste in children’s literature and for some advice on entering the field.
+Joy teaches children’s book illustration online and onsite for us.
+Here’s what she has to say about working in the business:

 1) What’s your favorite children’s book and why?